 People sometimes damage unattended buses.
 Always check the interior of the bus before driving to ensure rider safety.
 Aisles and stairwells should always be clear.
-The following parts of your bus must be in safe working condition.
+The following parts of your bus must be in safe working condition:

-- 4.1 Pre-trip Inspection - Vehicle systems

-- Access Doors and Panels - Bus Interior
+• Bus Interior

+- Floor covering.

-Each handhold and railing.
-Floor covering.
-Signaling devices, including the restroom emergency buzzer, if the bus has a restroom.
-Emergency exit handles.
+- Signaling devices, including the restroom emergency buzzer, if the bus has a restroom.

+- Emergency exit handles.

 The seats must be safe for riders.
 All seats must be securely fastened to the bus.

 Never drive with an open emergency exit door or window.
 The "Emergency Exit" sign on an emergency door must be clearly visible.
 If there is a red emergency door light, it must work.
+Turn it on at night or any other time you use your outside lights.

+Roof Hatches

-Turn it on at night or any other time you use your outside lights. • Roof Hatches You may lock some emergency roof hatches in a partly open position for fresh air.
+You may lock some emergency roof hatches in a partly open position for fresh air.
 Do not leave them open as a regular practice.
 Keep in mind the bus's higher clearance while driving with them open.

 Make sure your bus has the fire extinguisher and emergency reflectors required by law.
-The bus must also have spare electrical fuses, unless equipped with circuit breakers. • Use Your Seatbelt!
+The bus must also have spare electrical fuses, unless equipped with circuit breakers.

+Use Your Seatbelt!

 The driver's seat should have a seat belt.
 Always use it for safety.

-4.2 Loading and Trip Start Do not allow riders to leave carry-on baggage in a doorway or aisle.
+4.2 Loading and Trip Start

+Do not allow riders to leave carry-on baggage in a doorway or aisle.
 There should be nothing in the aisle that might trip other riders.
 Secure baggage and freight in ways that avoid damage and:

-- Allow the driver to move freely and easily. - Allow riders to exit by any window or door in an emergency. - Protect riders from injury if carry-ons fall or shift.
+- Allow the driver to move freely and easily. - Allow riders to exit by any window or door in an emergency. - Protect riders from injury if carry-ons fall or shift. - Hazardous Materials

-Hazardous Materials Watch for cargo or baggage containing hazardous materials.
+Watch for cargo or baggage containing hazardous materials.
 Most hazardous materials cannot be carried on a bus.

 The Federal Hazardous Materials Table shows which materials are hazardous.
 They pose a risk to health, safety, and property during transportation.
-The rules require shippers to mark containers of hazardous material with the materials' name, identification number, and hazard label.
-There are nine different 4-inch, diamond-shaped hazard tables like the examples show in Figure 4-1.
+The rules require shippers to mark containers of hazardous material with the material's name, ID number, and hazard label.
+There are 9 different 4 inch, diamond-shaped hazard labels like the examples shown in Figure 4-1.
 Watch for the diamond-shaped labels.
 Do not transport any hazardous material unless you are sure the rules allow it.

-Buses may carry small-arms ammunition labeled ORM-D, emergency hospital supplies, and drugs.
-You can carry small amounts of some other hazardous materials if the shipper cannot send them any other way.
+other hazardous materials if the shipper cannot send them any other way.
 Buses must never carry: